This page answers the question any journalist asks in minute two: “How do you make a living from this if everything is open source?”

 Why the code stays open-source

-• Regulatory credibility.
-A Ministry advisor can't recommend adopting a stack a single vendor controls closedly.
-Open source = the state can fork it and keep going if the maintainer disappears.
+- Regulatory credibility.
+A Ministry advisor can't recommend a stack one closed vendor controls.
+If it's open source, the state can fork it and keep going if the maintainer disappears.
 That continuity is the reason it's viable to legislate over the infrastructure.

-• Broad adoption.
-If it were closed, no AI corporation without licensing budget could use it.
-Open lets the whole ecosystem adopt; payers are those who need SLA, residency, or auditing, not those who can assemble it themselves.
+- Broad adoption.
+If it were closed, no AI corporation without a licensing budget could use it.
+Open, the whole ecosystem adopts it.
+Payers are those who need SLA, residency, or auditing, not those who can assemble it themselves.

-• Defensibility against capture.
-If a large consultancy (Globant, Accenture, BGH) decides to enter, they can offer services over the open code but can't close it.
-The real moat is the maintainer's evolution speed + the closed dashboard, not the license.
+- Defensibility against capture.
+If a large consultancy (Globant, Accenture, BGH) enters, it can offer services over the open code but can't close it.
+The moat is the maintainer's evolution speed and the closed dashboard, not the license.

 How it compares to known open-core stacks